Chapter 11 - Plots

 "Rishmond.
 Hello.
 How are you?
 Its been a bit since we've had a chance to talk.
 I hope all is well with you."
 Norft was always somewhat formal when speaking, even when he knew you well.
 Rishmond enjoyed spending time with Lieutenant Norft and the two of them had spent a number of afternoons discussing the history or Malminar in great detail over the past turn.
 Norft was surprisingly versed in all aspects of Malminar history and never failed to answer the multitude of questions Rishmond had about it.

 "Lieutenant!
 Hello!
 Its good to see you.
 I knew you were along on this trip, I just hadn't had an opportunity to come see you and say hello.
-Though it seems we will have plenty of time to converse during our travel.
+Though it seems we will have plenty of time to converse during our travels."

-Rishmond considered still getting up but thought that might be rude to Norft.
+Rishmond considered again getting up but thought that might be rude to Norft.
 He looked up and around the table, most of the seats were filled now and as he looked around Evenara Uleeta sat directly across from him.
 She greeted several others at the table.
 Her left eye was bruised and swollen and she had several bandages on both arms as well as small cuts on her face.
 She at least appeared rested, much more so than yesterday after she'd been pulled from the ocean after what was likely several hours in the cold water.

 He smiled at her as she made eye contact with him.
 She smiled back.
 Her curly mane of red hair bobbed as she nodded at Rishmond as if he was an equal.